Incontinence (difficulties controlling bowel and bladder movements) in children with cerebral palsy is very common.

 Managing bowel incontinence will typically involve bulking agents, suppositories, or enemas.

 A catheter is a narrow tube that drains urine from your bladder.

-The first is called intermittent catheterization, and it involves inserting the tube every 4-6 hours.
+The first is called intermittent catheterization, and it involves inserting the catheter tube every 4-6 hours.
 This type of catheterization limits the risk of complications such as infection, leaking, and bladder spasms.

 Getting Botox Injections